-London Borough of Barnet, 2 Bristol Avenue, Colindale, London NW9 4EW 6 August 2020 Our ref: 6483604 Thank you for your request received on 6 August 2020, for the following information: Request for empty properties We have processed this request under the Freedom of Information Act 2000.
-Response I can confirm that London Borough of Barnetholds the information you requested.
-However, we consider that the following exemptionsapply to some of the information requested.
-The remaining information is not withheld and is below.
-Request for empty properties I can confirm that London Borough of Barnet holds the information you requested but some of this is withheld Enquirers can contact empty.properties@barnet.gov.uk For empty residential property you should contact the Empty Homes Team who may be able to advise and assist, although they will not be able to disclose the actual details of the owners to you.
-If you are interested in making an offer on a property they we may be able to pass on your details to the owner.
-Please see; https://www.barnet.gov.uk/housing/private-housing/landlordsbarnet/emptyproperties Refusal Notice Section 21 We consider that the absolute exemption set out in Section 21 (Information accessible by other means) applies to some of the information requested because it is already reasonably accessible elsewhere.
-In respect of council owned commercial properties, the council publishes a list of properties which are empty on our portal.
-The portal link is below.
-This is a dataset you may find useful https://open.barnet.gov.uk/dataset/empty-commercial-properties Refusal Notice Section 31(1) We consider that Section 31(1) (Law enforcement) subsection 1 applies to the information requested about empty residential properties.
+27 April 2021 Our ref: 7171600

+Thank you for your request received on 29 March 2021, for the following information:

+I am looking for a list of long term empty property lists within your borough.

+Please supply me with these under the Freedom of Information Act.

+A spreadsheet will suffice, I require no personal information.
+Simply the property address.

+We have processed this request under the Environmental Information Regulations 2004.

+Response

+I can confirm that London Borough of Barnet holds the information you requested.
+However, we are withholding the information regarding residential properties since we consider that the following exemption applies to it:

+Section 31(1) (Law enforcement) subsection 1 applies to the information

 Information is exempt if its disclosure would prejudice the prevention and detection of crime.
 A Freedom of Information Request response is a response available to the whole world.
 It is therefore not just given to the requester but is available to any other person who may request it.
 Whilst a requester may have bona fides in requesting information, there are likely to be others who have nefarious intent.
 Publishing a list of empty properties would be likely to prejudice anti-crime work and lead to an increase in crime.
 Squatting is a criminal offence and to publish a list of empty properties would be likely to lead to squatting.
 Additionally, squatting is often associated with other crimes such as criminal damage, or gangs that strip buildings of materials.

-In London Borough of Camden v The Information Commissioner & Yiannis Voyias [2012] UKUT 190 (ACC) the Upper Tribunal considered the appeal of a decision by the First Tier Tribunal (FTT) which ordered the Council to disclose a list of unoccupied dwellings that were not owned by individuals.
+In the London Borough of Camden v The Information Commissioner & Yiannis Voyias [2012] UKUT 190 (ACC) the Upper Tribunal considered the appeal of a decision by the First Tier Tribunal (FTT) which ordered the Council to disclose a list of unoccupied dwellings that were not owned by individuals.

 The Upper Tribunal set aside this decision.
-It found that the FTT had taken too narrow a view of the criminal activity that would be a consequence of illegal occupation, e.g. there was the risk of the theft of electricity.
+It found that the FTT had taken too narrow a view of the criminal activity that would be a consequence of illegal occupation, eg there was the risk of the theft of electricity.
 It was also appropriate to take account of the cost of removing those illegally occupying properties.
 As well as the financial costs of crime there are social costs.
 In this case criminal damage reduces the quality of life in the area and neighbours would live in fear of further crime being committed.
 The Upper Tribunal also considered that the disclosure of the list could change the behaviour of other criminals to encourage them to steal fixtures and fittings from empty residential properties.
 The Upper Tribunal recognised that there was a limit to the consequences anyone could claim would result from breaking into empty properties which "...should take account of any consequences that can readily be anticipated as realistic possibilities."

 In applying this exemption, we have had to balance the public interest in withholding the information against the interest in favour of disclosure.

 Factors in favour of disclosure:

-• The council's commitment to openness and transparency Factors in favour of withholding:
+The council's commitment to openness and transparency

+Factors in favour of withholding: